adambard/learnxinyminutes-docs/tcl.html.markdown

 Tcl was created by [John Ousterhout](https://wiki.tcl.tk/John%20Ousterout) as a reusable scripting language for chip design tools he was creating.
 In 1997 he was awarded the [ACM Software System Award](https://en.wikipedia.org/wiki/ACM_Software_System_Award) for Tcl.
-It can be considered a domain-specific language for creating domain-specific languages.
-As a file format, Tcl is the ideal format for configuration files.
 Tcl can be used both as an embeddable scripting language and as a general programming language.
 It can also be used as a portable C library, even in cases where no scripting capability is needed, as it provides data structures such as dynamic strings, lists, and hash tables.
 The C library also provides portable functionality for loading dynamic libraries, string formatting and code conversion, filesystem operations, network operations, and more.
 Various features of Tcl stand out:

 * Convenient cross-platform networking API